togakangaroo/bouncing-box/README.md

 What's going on here?

+### TODO 7: Make It Bounce

+So we have the box loop accross the screen, but don't we want it to bounce off of the walls?
+Well, at least we want to make it look that way.

+Before we can make it bounce we have to figure out how to make the box move from right to left.
+Right now our motion comes from the following line in the `update` function:

+    position = position + speed;

+Since `speed` is positive, `position` keeps getting bigger, so to make the box move the other way we need to subtract the speed instead of adding it.
+To do this we can add a variable `direction` that will tell us whether to add or subract the speed.
+Let's declare and initialize it up top:

+    var direction;
+    direction = 1;

+Now we modify the `update` function to be as follows:

+    position = position + (speed * direction);

+When `direction` is set to 1 then this increases the position by `speed`, sending the box to the right.
+But when `direction` is set to -1, the speed is subracted from the position, sending the box to the left.

+Lastly, we need to change the bounds-check in the `update` function:

+    if(position > boardWidth) {
+        position = 0;
+    }

+so that instead of looping to position 0 we change the direction to -1.
+Do this and confirm that the box bounces off the right wall.
+However, you will need to add another bounds-check (if...) to make the box bounce off the left wall.
+Do this yourself!

+####Hint: At what position value do you want the box to "bounce" off the left wall?

 ## Good Job

 You've written your first game!
 Here are some ways you can try and make your game even more awesome.